 The Division on Career Development and Transition (DCDT), a division of the Council for Exceptional Children (CEC), accepts nominations annually for awards given to people who have made outstanding contributions in the field of secondary education and transition for students with disabilities.
 Each candidate must be a member in good standing of DCDT at the time of nomination, with the exception of nominees for the Employer of the Year.
-Deadline for nominations is every September 1st.
+Deadline for nominations is September 20.
 The awards are presented at the DCDT International Conference.

 Below is a short description of each award and rating rubric.

 For questions, please email Stacie Dojonovic at email@example.com

 Please submit at a maximum a three -page Microsoft word description of why you think the individual is deserving of the award.
 Please use the criteria related to each award to support your narrative.
 If you want to include supporting documentation, your nomination packet should be no more than 10 pages long.

 - Name, Title, and Organization of Nominator